PERGA

 Disclaimer

-However, We want to make it clear that no generative AI tools will be used in the creation of the final project.
+However, we want to make it clear that no generative AI tools will be used in the creation of the final project.
 All artwork, music, writing, and creative elements will be entirely made by human hands and minds.
 This is a conscious choice, to preserve authenticity, originality, and the human touch at the heart of our work